back.gif (1674 bytes)

 Some teachers might try to tell you that this sign is a noun/verb pair--meaning that the single movement equals a verb and the double movement equals a noun.

-My own experience is that the "1-handshape" (passing through a somewhat flattened "C" handshape) version of this sign using a single movement can be interpreted as either a noun or a verb depending on the rest of the sentence.
-Then in situations where it is important to distinguish between the noun form and the verb form--
+But in "real life" what happens is that the "1-handshape" (passing through a somewhat flattened "C" handshape) version of this sign using a single movement can be interpreted as either a noun or a verb depending on the rest of the sentence

 Let me give you a comparison.
 Back in the "old days" the term Google was just a noun.
 And then later it became both a noun and a verb.
 Now we tend to capitalize it as a noun and lowercase it as a verb, but the same "word" can be both a noun or a verb depending on the rest of the sentence.